 - 2. Four synthesis reports are to be prepared (level 1 to 3) to respond to the first three policy questions.
 Two streams of information feed into these reports: (i) information provided by Parties based on Article 21 reporting, and (ii) information and knowledge that is scientific, peer-reviewed and publicly available. - 3.
 The content envisaged under each synthesis report is set out below, as are the tasks that need to be completed, and the expertise required. - i.
 The Emissions and Releases Report is to gather, analyse and synthesise relevant information on emissions and releases inventories from relevant sources, as specified in Article 8 and 9, as well as information on the measures taken by Parties to control mercury emissions and releases, and relevant changes in emissions and releases.
 The expertise required for this task includes emissions/releases inventories, developing or implementing measures to control mercury emissions and releases from relevant sources, including best available techniques and best environmental practices, modelling and inventories on temporal and spatial trends and variability. - ii.
 The Trade, Supply and Demand Report is to gather, analyse and synthesise relevant information on the mercury flows and social stocks, on trends in trade, supply and demand for mercury, and on regulatory frameworks and implementation.
-The expertise required for this task includes: trade analytics, sectoral analysis, ASGM expertise, use, changes and alternatives to mercury in products and processes. - iii.
-The Waste Management Report is to gather, analyse and synthesise relevant information on mercury waste flows and stocks, track mercury waste management practices and recycling, and on regulatory frameworks and implementation, as well as gaps.
-The expertise required for this task include: inter-industry relation analysis, waste management policy and practices, and waste disposal engineering. - iv.
+The expertise required for this task includes: trade analytics, sectoral analysis, ASGM expertise, use, changes and alternatives to mercury in products and processes. - The Art.
+21 synthesis report is to gather, analyse and synthesise relevant information on reporting information provided by Parties on Article 3, 5, 7, 8 and 9 of the Convention. - iv.
 The Global Monitoring Report is to gather information from mercury monitoring activities and compile relevant information including national and scientific data on changes in levels of mercury, taking into account the work already achieved, and drawing on the experience of existing networks on mercury, trends and models.
 (See Annex III for detailed information).